Anujverma89/cheetsheets/AIML/llms.md

 # LLM : Large Languge Models
 * Features :
   * Have large paramaters may be billion or trillion.
-  * Can even predict result for dataset it has not been trained on.
+  * Zero shot Learning : Ability to perfrom a task for which machine learning model was not specifically trained.

 * Models :
   * Machine learning models : General task in machine learning like regression, classification etc.